George Pickingill of Canewdon, Essex, England - a Hereditary Witch and/or a Cunning Man

 2nd Generation

-The entry from the Hockley parish register:
+From the baptism entry in the Hockley parish register:

 Baptisms 1816 Page No. 12.
 No. 92.